kopp/build-aur-packages/Readme.md

           libusb-compat
 ```

-This example wil build packages
+This example will build packages

 ```
           azure-cli